Who: Adults, 18 years of age and older, currently enrolled in college or technical school

 If you are available to volunteer past the summer, we would be happy to discuss other volunteer opportunities with you.

 Read our frequently asked questions for potential college volunteers.

 Shadowing, observation, and internship hours are scheduled through the Education Department.
 Call (614) 355-0678.

 We respond to the needs of the staff when placing volunteers.
 If a department has requested a volunteer, then that is where we place them.

 Yes, if you have not volunteered in more than one year.
 Please call or email for more information.

 Thank you for thinking of Nationwide Children's Hospital.
 We know some breaks can be 4-6 weeks or longer.
 If you have volunteered with us before, contact us prior to your break and let us know your availability.
 You may need to complete some paperwork.
 If you have never been a volunteer, this just isn’t enough time to get through our process.
 Please plan on starting at the beginning of the school year or in the summer, then we would welcome you back during your breaks.

-No. When volunteers are assigned to an area, the staff is in no way obligated or expecting to write a letter of recommendation.
-These letters require an ongoing and comprehensive relationship, which will not develop as a volunteer.
-Only hours of service can be provided as a record and you should have no expectation of a letter of recommendation.
+This is at the discretion of your volunteer liaison.
+When volunteers are assigned to an area, the staff is in no way obligated or expecting to write a letter of recommendation.
+Hours of service can be provided as a record for you.